Battle of Manila (1898): Aftermath

 Aguinaldo however demanded joint occupation of Manila.
 On August 13 Admiral Dewey and General Merritt informed their superiors of this and asked how far they might proceed in enforcing obedience in the matter.

 General Merritt received news of the August 12 peace protocol on August 16, three days after the surrender of Manila.
 Admiral Dewey and General Merritt were informed by a telegram dated August 17 that the President of the United States had directed:

 Insurgent forces were looting the portions of the city which they occupied, and were not confining their attacks to Spaniards, but were assaulting their own people and raiding the property of foreigners as well.
-U.S. commanders pressed Aguinaldo to withdraw his forces from Manila.
+U.S. commanders pressured Aguinaldo to withdraw his forces from Manila.
 Negotiations proceeded slowly and, on September 8, General Elwell Otis (General Merritt being unavailable) wrote, in a long letter to Aguinaldo:

-After further negotiation and exchanges of letters, Aguinaldo wrote on September 16: "On the evening of the 15th the armed insurgent organizations withdrew from the city and all of its suburbs, ...
+After further negotiation and exchanges of letters, Aguinaldo wrote on September 16: "I have given appropriate orders that my troops should abandon their most advanced positions within some of the suburbs, ...

 For all practical purposes, the fall of Manila brought about the end of the Spanish–American War in the Philippines.
 Merritt and Dewey finally received word of the peace protocol on August 16.
 Captain Henry Glass of the protected cruiser USS Charleston had accepted the surrender of Guam on June 20, while en route to Manila, and Captain E.D.
 Taussig of the gunboat USS Bennington claimed Wake Island for the U.S. on January 17, 1899.

 This battle marked the end of Filipino-American collaboration, as the American action of preventing Filipino forces from entering the captured city of Manila was deeply resented by the Filipinos.
 The war with Spain came to an end, but in February 1899, the Philippine–American War broke out.
 Tensions between the Filipino forces under Aguinaldo and the American Expeditionary forces were high.
 The Filipinos felt betrayed by the Americans.
 They had looked on the Americans as liberators aiding against Spanish occupation.
 On February 4, a U.S. Army private fired the first shot at a Filipino revolutionary soldier and Filipino revolutionary forces returned fire.
 This began the Battle of Manila of 1899.
 Aguinaldo sent a ranking member of his staff to Elwell Stephen Otis, the U.S. military commander, with the message that the firing had been against his orders.
 Otis replied, "The fighting, having begun, must go on to the grim end."